-You'll Love Southern Sweet Tea!
+You'll love this Southern Style Sweet Tea

-I have a funny sign in my kitchen that says: "Here in the South...we don't hide crazy, we parade it on the front porch and give it sweet tea.” 🙂
+I have a funny sign in my kitchen that says: "Here in the South...we don't hide crazy, we parade it on the front porch and give it sweet tea." 😉

 For sweet tea lovers looking for a homemade healthier version that's sugar free - here you go!
 Tasty and guilt-free.
 Gotta love that.
 This recipe has no calories, no fat, no protein, and no net carbs.

 Keto Sweet Tea

 This is a keto-friendly sweet tea.
 I used a granulated monk fruit sweetener but you can use your favorite sugar substitute as long as it is a 1:1 sugar ratio.
 The nutritional analysis of this recipe, including the optional baking soda is in the recipe card.
 Yes - for real...it's all zeros!

-- Optional: 1/2 tsp baking soda
+- Optional - baking soda

-- Garnish: lemon wedges and mint leaves
+- Garnish - lemon wedges and mint leaves

 How To Make Southern Sweet Tea